The Brisbane Dialogues

 John Humphreys, Economics Lecturer at University of the Sunshine Coast and University of Queensland and founder of the Australian Libertarian Society and Liberal Democrats party

-Simon Cowan, Research Director, Centre for Independent Studies
+Simon Cowan, Research Director, Centre for Independent Studies (by video message)

 The concept of universal basic income (UBI) is an idea whose time has come, for many; anathema to many others.
 UBI or its variants have had a strangely diverse appeal for a long time and have attracted renewed interest in the light of the large income support programs implemented recently.
 Many journalistic and academic articles are written, but there have been few actual public discussions in Australia.
 All or most of them have been something of a rehash of the same main arguments for and against.